chinamike65/hugo-tuolesi/content/book2/book2en.md

 In order to make offerings to all Buddhas and Bodhisattvas, one should recite "Om Ah Hum" three times.

-After reciting it three times, make offerings to the guru's Three Jewels.
+After reciting it three times, make offerings to the guru's Three Jewels of Refuge.

 "Om Ah Hum" is the seed mantra of all Buddhas and Tathagatas.
 When reciting the first time, all the unclean things are purified.
 When reciting the second time, all the offerings become nectar.
 When reciting the third time, the offerings become countless offerings.
 Make offerings to the Buddha in the heart.